Overview

 Permanent Collection

 The permanent collection rotates throughout the year in a dedicated gallery space, showcasing 831 works by 456 artists that trace Irish art from the 18th to the 21st century.
-Highlights include paintings by Paul Henry, Jack B. Yeats, Seán Keating, Grace Henry, and Sir William Orpen, as well as contemporary pieces by John Shinnors and Donald Teskey.
-The collection also features a substantial body of watercolours, drawings, and engravings, reflecting the original committee’s aim to represent both historic and modern Irish art.
+Highlights include paintings by Paul Henry, Jack B. Yeats, Seán Keating, Grace Henry, Sir William Orpen and contemporary pieces by John Shinnors and Donald Teskey.
+The collection also features a substantial body of watercolours, drawings and engravings, reflecting the original committee’s aim to represent both historic and modern Irish art.

 National Collection of Contemporary Drawings